NLaw5/Angular13CRUDw-MaterialUI/README.md

 ## Description
 This project utilizes three key factors:
-- MaterialUI
+- MaterialUI:
 We utilize many different components and packages from MaterialUI!
 When we first create our project, we need to add "ng add @angular/material".
 From there, we need to import dependencies in our app.module.ts, depending on the different components that we are using from: https://material.angular.io/
-- CRUD Operations
+- CRUD Operations:
 With the help of MaterialUI displaying our data, we need to enable certaion operations so the user can manipulate the data on our JSON-Server.
 In this application, you should be able to create, edit, delete, and grab all products on the home page.
-- JSON-Server (our fake Rest-API)
+- JSON-Server (our fake Rest-API Web Service):
 Usually, I would just create my own express server to host my REST-APIs; however, JSON-Server still works and acts as our "fake" web service in order to manipulate our productList objects.
 This plugin is great if we want to work with a REST API of our own without the hassle of creating a whole new express server to host our API and database connection. **Important** if you want to use this in your local projects in the future, remember to issue the command: npm install -g json-server